 What is Epigenetics?

-Without changing your DNA sequence, epigenetics studies how environmental, emotional, spiritual, and energetic factors influence gene expression.
+Epigenetics explains how environmental, emotional, spiritual, and energetic factors influence gene expression without changing your DNA sequence.

-Think of your DNA as the hardware of your body — the fixed code that contains instructions for everything from hair color to immune function.
-Epigenetics is the software — the system of signals and switches that determine which parts of your DNA are active, silent, or modified in response to life experiences.
+Think of your DNA as the hardware of your body — the fixed code that contains instructions for everything—your hair color, what your body prefers to eat, what foods your body needs to be at its optimal health, and overall immune function.
+Epigenetics is the software — the system of signals and switches that determine which parts of your DNA are active, silent (or dormant), or modified in response to specific life experiences of past and present.

 Your genes don’t function in isolation.
-They are constantly interacting with your internal and external environment, meaning your emotions, diet, trauma, ancestral memories, beliefs, and even spiritual disconnection can all influence which genes are turned “on” or “off.”
+They are constantly interacting with your internal and external environment, meaning your emotions, your diet, your past trauma, the trauma of your ancestors, beliefs, and even spiritual disconnection can all influence which genes are turned “on” or “off.”

 The Architecture of DNA: The Role of Histones, Chromatin & Epigenetic Marks